 What Happens If I Self Fund Care Home Costs

 If you sell your home to get capital for fees and have capital below £23,250 aside from your home, you are only entitled to 12 weeks’ worth of care home fees from your local authority.
-If you have capital more than £23,250 aside from your property, you will get financial help but that money will be recovered once your home is sold.
+When capital amounts to more than £23,250 aside from your property, you will get financial help but that money will be recovered once your home is sold.
 If you don’t want to sell your home, Social Services will lend you the money to pay for your care against the value of your home, but there will be a limit to how much you can borrow, and your benefits entitlement might be affected.

 Is There Any Non-Means-Tested Support For Care Home Fees?